finbourne/lusid-sdk-python/sdk/docs/QuotesApi.md

 # **list_quotes_for_scope**
 > ResourceListOfQuote list_quotes_for_scope(scope, as_at=as_at, page=page, start=start, limit=limit, filter=filter)

-ListQuotesForScope: List quotes for scope
+[EARLY ACCESS] ListQuotesForScope: List quotes for scope

 List all the quotes from a single scope at the specified date/time